What Is Technical?

 Technical: Relating to the structure of a site and its crawling and indexing.

-Technical SEO is one of the four broad types of SEO along with content, on-page, and off-page SEO.
+Technical SEO is one of the four broad types of SEO along with content, on-page, and off-page SEO (covered under off-page factors).
 They aren’t mutually exclusive and there is some overlap between them.

 There are many technical parameters which include the following:

-Indexing is the process by which a site’s data is stored in the search engine’s database.
-Technical improvements are made to ensure search engine spiders crawl and index the site often.
+Indexing is the process by which relevant information about a site’s data is stored in the search engine’s database subsequent to the crawl by the search bot.
+Technical improvements should be made to ensure that your primary search engine (Google or Bing) spiders or bots crawl and index the site often.

-The canonical tag is used to indicate that two pages have similar or the exact same content and that Google should only pay attention to one of them.
+The canonical tag [<link rel=“canonical”>] is one of the most misunderstood technical parameters and is used to indicate that two pages have similar or the same content and that Google should only pay attention to one of them.

-The secure sockets layer (SSL) certificate is also a part of technical SEO.
-Sites with the certificate have HyperText Transfer Protocol Secure (HTTPS) in their uniform resource locator (URL) as opposed to just HTTP.
+This web protocol is integral to ensuring website security and protecting it from hackers and malware.
+A secure sockets layer (SSL) certificate is required to ensure that sites with the certificate have HyperText Transfer Protocol Secure (HTTPS) in their uniform resource locator (URL) as opposed to just HTTP.

 XML is short for eXtensible Markup Language.
-An XML sitemap helps search engines index pages by informing them about pages on the website that are ready to be crawled.
+An XML Sitemap is a map of your site that helps search engines index pages by informing them about pages on the website that are ready to be crawled.

 There is also more than one type of sitemap.
 These include: